-We are in the final stretch of the election season!
-Millions of voters have already filled out their ballots, but most Americans will cast their votes in the next 10 days.
+Midterm elections are around the corner!
+Millions of voters have already filled out their election ballots, but most Americans will cast their votes in the next few days.
 And whether you vote in-person or drop your ballot in the mail, the most important part of the process is deciding who you want to represent you.

 Ending homelessness in America will take major changes at every level of government.
-And while there are many policies that can address housing and homelessness—such as Housing First, rental assistance and eviction prevention programs, decriminalization of homelessness, and land use and zoning rules, to name a few—we know that ending homelessness requires a data-driven approach.
+And while there are many policies that can address housing and homelessnes, there are two critical but often overlooked fundamental aspects of any system designed to end homelessness — using a Housing First and data-driven approach.

 Do Your Research